panacloud-modern-global-apps/full-stack-serverless-cdk/step13_eventbridge/eventbridge_with_lambda/README.md

 ## Extra: Working with Custom Event Busses.

+**UPDATE (9-DEC-2020)**
+[Based on advice from this reinvent-2020 session](https://virtual.awsevents.com/media/Building+event-driven+applications+with+Amazon+EventBridge/1_y0g6c039) We should **not** be putting custom application events on the default event bus and instead create a custom event bus for our application, which is a very simple task as shown below.

 You can also create custom event busses instead of using the default event bus.
-Based on this snippet from the docs we can see that we should just use the default event bus for simple use cases unless we want custom permissions or require more than 100 rules for our application:
+Snippet from the docs:

 >Each event bus in your account can have up to 100 EventBridge rules associated with it, so if your account has many rules, you might want to create custom event buses to associate with some of the rules for your custom application events.
 Another reason to create custom event buses is to apply different permissions to different event buses.
 When you set permissions on an event bus, you can specify which other accounts or entire organizations can send events to the event bus.